Lucas Fitzgerald

 Lucas Fitzgerald is a fictional character from the Australian soap opera Neighbours, played by Scott Major.
 The actor had previously appeared in Neighbours in 1993 as Darren Stark.
 He received a call to play Lucas shortly after he was getting the feel for acting again.
 Major accepted the role as the character seemed like fun and he wanted to work with his friend Brett Tucker.
 He made his first screen appearance as Lucas during the episode broadcast on 22 July 2008.
 The following year, Major signed a new contract and was promoted to the regular cast.
-On 1 July 2013, it was confirmed that Major had left Neighbours and his character departed on 24 September 2013.
-He made a brief return on 4 March 2015 for the show's 30th anniversary celebrations.
-Major made numerous guest appearances from 2015 until the show's final episode broadcast on 28 July 2022.
+On 1 July 2013, it was confirmed that Lucas had been written out of Neighbours and he departed on 24 September 2013.
+Major remained with the series as a director, and Lucas made numerous guest appearances from 2015 until 2024.

 Lucas is Daniel Fitzgerald's (Brett Tucker) brother.
 He has been portrayed as being cheeky, a bit of a "bad boy", a rebel and a ladies man.
 His storylines have included re-connecting with his brother, fighting a gambling addiction, developing relationships with Elle Robinson (Pippa Black), Stephanie Scully (Carla Bonner), Emilia Jovanovic (Freya Stafford) and Vanessa Villante (Alin Sumarwata) being injured in a motorbike accident, getting involved in illegal street racing, becoming a father and being diagnosed with testicular cancer.
 For his portrayal of Lucas, Major received a nomination for Best Daytime Star at the 2013 Inside Soap Awards.
+Lucas will return for the final episodes in December 2025.